HeylelOS/cyberd/docs/inter-process-communications.md

 This document describes the format used to communicate with a cyberd instance.
 Through the use of dedicated sockets (called endpoints), the program requests actions to cyberd.
 Each endpoint has an associated set of capabilities.
-Those determine which commands cyberd will accept from the endpoint.
+Those capabilities determine which commands cyberd will accept from connections made with this endpoint.

 ## Generic command format